 This template has 2 tabs.

-- On the first tab, “Keyword Data”, we’ll gather all of the information we have about what your seed keywords are, including relevance, volume, and competition.
+- On the first tab, “Keyword Data”, we’ll gather all of the information we have about what your topics are, including relevance, volume, and competition.
 There’s also a formula that combines these different parameters to tell you in what order you should pursue your keywords.

 - On the second tab, “Strategy Output”, we have a formula that gives you an ordered list.
 It’s the same data from the first tab, just put into something that’s a little easier to read.

-We’ll follow the columns in the spreadsheet from left to right, starting with generating the seed keywords, then determining relevance, and finally pulling volume and competition data.
+We’ll follow the columns in the spreadsheet from left to right, starting with generating the topics, then determining relevance, and finally pulling volume and competition data.